amaleewilson/Partitioning-Strategies-for-Distributed-SMT-Solving-FMCAD23/README.md

 benchmark_list.py contains the names of all of the benchmarks from SMT-COMP, QF_LRA, and QF_UF that were used.
 Note that the SMT-COMP benchmarks include the QF_LIA, QF_RDL, and QF_IDL benchmarks.

+`python3 process_data.py`` will generate all figures from the paper in the figures directory.